 Biography and research interests

-Short biography : I hold currently the Canada Research Chair (Tier 2) in Privacy-preserving and Ethical Analysis of Big Data since December 2017.
+Short biography : As a part of my sabbatical, I am currently a visiting professor at the University of British Columbia (UBC) since July 2022 and I hold the Canada Research Chair (Tier 2) in Privacy-preserving and Ethical Analysis of Big Data since December 2017.
 I have joined the Computer Science Department of the Université du Québec à Montréal (UQAM) in January 2016, after having held a joint Research chair in Security of Information Systems between Université de Rennes 1 and Inria from September 2009 to December 2015.
 Before that, I was a CNRS postdoctoral researcher in LAAS-CNRS collaborating with Yves Deswarte on the concept of the “privacy-preserving identity card”, after having defending in 2008 my PhD thesis in computer science at the Université de Montréal under the supervision of Gilles Brassard.
 I have defended in June 2014 my HDR (Habilitation à Diriger les Recherches) titled “Protection of Privacy in the Information Society”.
 I am a member of the LATECE laboratory as well as the SERENE RISC cybersecurity network.

 To draw an analogy with computer security, on the “attack” side, I have investigated the privacy issues raised by the development of information technologies (e.g., location-based services), studying the potential inferences that can be performed on the data collected by such services or the security weaknesses existing in their design.
 On the “defense” side, I have worked on Privacy Enhancing Technologies (PETs) enabling users to have a better control on their personal data.